Portrait of a Man in a Red Cap

-Portrait of a Man in a Red Cap, also known as Man with a Red Cap, was painted by Titian in about 1516.
-It is part of the Frick Collection in New York City.
+Portrait of a Man in a Red Cap, also known as Man with a Red Cap and Portrait of a Young Man, is an early-sixteenth-century portrait by the Venetian painter Titian, generally dated to about 1516.

+The unidentified sitter is depicted wearing a vivid red cap, the feature from which the painting takes its customary title.
+The work belongs to the group of portraits produced shortly after his period in Padua, and is now held by the Frick Collection in New York City.

 Date

 Two portraits of young men have been ascribed to the years immediately following Titian's stay at Padua (c.
-1513–1515): namely the Man with a Red Cap and the Man with a Glove.
-The Frick Collection dates the former picture slightly later (c.
-1516).
+1513–1515): the Man with a Red Cap and the Man with a Glove.
+The Frick Collection dates the former painting slightly later, to about 1516.